 Her first novel Glasshopper (Observer ‘Best Débuts of 2009’, Evening Standard ‘Best Books of the Year’) was published in 2009.
 An extract from the novel won the Mail on Sunday Novel Competition and was described by judges Fay Weldon, Michael Ridpath and Sir John Mortimer as 'magnificent'.
 Her second novel Hurry Up and Wait was published to critical acclaim in 2011 and was listed as one of Amazon's Customer Favourites for Kindle in 2011.
-Myriad will publish her third book Summer of '76 in July 2013.
+Myriad published her third book, Summer of '76, in July 2013.

 Isabel is also co-founder of Three Sussex Writers, a website for book lovers run by a trio of authors based in West Sussex.
 Along with Isabel, Jane Rusbridge (The Devil's Music) and Gabrielle Kimm (His Last Duchess) regularly team up at events, literary festivals and creative worskhops to share their knowledge and experience of writing.

 Sign up to Isabel's Quarterly Newsletter for updates on her books, competitions and events.